-Drafting Note: What should be an allowable exclusion in disability income insurance policies generates much debate.
+Drafting Note: What should be an allowable exclusion in disability income protection insurance policies generates much debate.
 States should be aware that some argue for exclusion of certain diseases or conditions that are difficult to diagnose or are potentially subject to frequent claims (e.g., carpal tunnel and chronic fatigue syndromes).
 Others argue that carriers have the ability to detect fraudulent claims and deny payment on that basis without singling out specific conditions for blanket exclusion.

-(5) Cosmetic surgery, except that “cosmetic surgery” shall not include reconstructive surgery when the service is incidental to or follows surgery resulting from trauma, infection or other diseases of the involved part, and reconstructive surgery because of congenital disease or anomaly of a covered dependent child that has resulted in a functional defect;
+(5) Cosmetic surgery, except for reconstructive surgery when the service is incidental to or follows surgery resulting from trauma, infection or other diseases of the involved part, and reconstructive surgery because of congenital disease or anomaly that has resulted in a functional defect;

-(6) Foot care in connection with corns, calluses, flat feet, fallen arches, weak feet, chronic foot strain or symptomatic complaints of the feet;
+(6) Foot care in connection with corns, calluses, flat feet, fallen arches, weak feet, chronic foot strain or asymptomatic complaints of the feet;

-(7) Care in connection with the detection and correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for purposes of removing nerve interference and the effects of it, where the interference is the result of or related to distortion, misalignment or subluxation of, or in the vertebral column;
+(7) Chiropractic care in connection with the detection and correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for purposes of removing nerve interference and the effects of it, where the interference is the result of or related to distortion, misalignment or subluxation of, or in the vertebral column;

-Drafting Note: States should examine any existing “freedom of choice” statutes that require reimbursement of treatment provided by chiropractors, and make adjustments if needed.
+Drafting Note: States should examine any existing “freedom of choice” statutes that require reimbursement of treatment provided by chiropractors and make adjustments if needed.

-(8) Treatment provided in a government hospital; benefits provided under Medicare or other governmental program (except Medicaid), a state or federal workmen’s compensation, employers liability or occupational disease law, or motor vehicle no-fault law; services rendered by employees of hospitals, laboratories or other institutions; services performed by a member of the covered person’s immediate family; and services for which no charge is normally made in the absence of insurance;
+(8) Benefits provided under Medicare or other governmental program (except Medicaid), a state or federal workers’ compensation, employers liability or occupational disease law, or motor vehicle no-fault law; services rendered by employees of hospitals, laboratories or other institutions; services performed by a member of the covered person’s immediate family; and services for which no charge is normally made in the absence of insurance;

-(9) Dental care or treatment;
+(9) Dental care or treatment, except where the provision of dental services is medically necessary due to the underlying covered medical condition or clinical status of the covered person, including but not limited to, reconstructive surgery;

 (10) Eye glasses, hearing aids and examination for the prescription or fitting of them;